gemfire/gemfire-examples/luceneSpatial/README.md

 # Geode Lucene Spatial Indexing Example

-This examples demonstrates how to use Geode's LuceneSerializer and LuceneQueryProvider APIs to customize how Geode data is stored and indexed in Lucene.
+These examples demonstrates how to use Geode's LuceneSerializer and LuceneQueryProvider APIs to customize how Geode data is stored and indexed in Lucene.

-In this example two servers host a partitioned region that stores train station stop information, including GPS coordinates.
+ In these example two servers host a partitioned region that stores McDonalds location information,
+        including GPS coordinates.
 The region has lucene index that allows spatial queries to be performed against the data.
-The example shows how to do a spatial query to find nearby train stations.

-This example assumes that Java and Geode are installed.
+These example assumes that Java and Geode are installed.

 ## Set up the Lucene index and region
 1. Set directory ```gemfire-examples/luceneSpatial``` to be the